Yellow Strand – A Secluded Coastal Gem on Sligo’s Raghly Peninsula

 Overview

-Yellow Strand – often marked on Ordnance Survey maps as Raghly Strand – lies on the remote Raghly Peninsula, a thin finger of land jutting into the Atlantic on County Sligo’s north‑west coast.
+Yellow Strand lies on the remote Raghly Peninsula, a thin finger of land jutting into the Atlantic on County Sligo’s north-west coast.
 The beach stretches for several hundred metres of fine, golden sand backed by low dunes that offer a modest windbreak.
-Its isolation is its greatest asset: even on the warmest summer days the shore remains largely empty, making it a favourite hide‑away for surfers, sea‑kayakers and walkers seeking unspoiled scenery.
+Its isolation is its greatest asset: even on the warmest summer days the shore remains largely empty, making it a favourite hide-away for surfers, sea-kayakers and walkers seeking unspoiled scenery.
+While Ordnance Survey maps label it clearly, locals and visitors alike tend to simply refer to it by its mapped name, as there is no widely used alternative in the area.

 The water is clear and fresh, attracting local surfers who relish the consistent Atlantic swell.
-While the currents are strong enough that swimming is officially discouraged, the occasional sighting of a curious seal pup or leaping mackerel adds a touch of wildlife drama to the otherwise tranquil setting.
+Strong currents make the water unsafe for swimming, but the occasional sighting of a curious seal pup or leaping mackerel adds a touch of wildlife drama to the otherwise tranquil setting.

 Background

-The name “Yellow Strand” appears on official maps, but locals rarely use it; the spot is more commonly referred to as Raghly Strand.
-Historically the peninsula has been a low‑key fishing and farming area, with the nearby Knocklane hill and a small promontory fort hinting at ancient settlement.
+Historically, the peninsula has been a low-key fishing and farming area, with the nearby Knocklane hill and a small promontory fort hinting at ancient settlement.
+These coastal earthworks, typical of Ireland’s Iron Age defensive sites, used steep cliffs and narrow necks of land to reduce the ramparts needed for protection.
 The beach’s remote character has been preserved by the lack of development – there are no lifeguards, cafés or permanent facilities, only the natural landscape.

 What to See & Do